 It can be worn long, loosely knotted, double wrapped…so many ways to add a little pizazz to your outfit.

 Linen gives this fabric a lovely hand and sheen.
 I highly recommend it!
-I used a Euroflax mini-skein set from Mason-Dixon Knitting.
-The mini-skein sets are sold out at this time, but new color sets are in the works for late spring/early summer.
+I used a Euroflax mini-skein set in the Forest colorway from Mason-Dixon Knitting.
+The mini-skein sets are back in stock, and new color sets have been added too.
 Just in time for a quick summer knit!
-And Euroflax Sport linen can be found at many LYS’s and online.

 The mini-skein set has 325 yards.
 A single skein of Euroflax Sport, which is 270 yards, will also make a nicely sized scarf.
 (I used about 300 yards of the minis, due to placement of color joins.)
 Test knitters Ann Berg and Rachel Nichols used Juniper Moon Farm ZOOEY DK, a 60/40 Cotton/Linen blend, 284 yards.
 It also blocked beautifully.
 The linen is slightly crisper, and a bit more open.

 Linden Leaf is a sister pattern to my SeaScape Scarflette.
 The construction is the same; the difference is in the edging.
 Leaves or waves?
 Do you love both?
-See below for special combination pricing.
+I’m offering special combination pricing: 20% off for SeaScape/Linden Leaf bundle with coupon code BUNDLE.

 If you’ve already purchased SeaScape, the appropriate discount will be applied so your net price will reflect the proper amount.